deimosfr/mytechnotebook/docs/Servers/Web/tomcat_setting_up_a_tomcat_server.md

 To set up clustering[^2], you'll normally need [Load Balancing](#load-balancing).
 With clustering, you can share your application sessions across Tomcat servers.
 The advantage is that if you lose one machine, the sessions will be present on other machines and the user won't notice anything.
 Of course, the applications in question must be developed to handle this kind of mechanism.

-To test session replication, add this small application that will allow you to test sessions, [download this file](./file:clustertest.war.tgz.html).
+To test session replication, add this small application that will allow you to test sessions.

 To set up clustering, edit the following file and add this line just before the end: